jwelrynewone/docs/deprecated/MathWalk.md

 Then,
 - the negative funding rate can be paid out from the insurance fund.
-- Matrix protocol will do an auction of governance tokens(NEO) to the public and replenish the insurance fund until funding rate > 0.
+- Nibiru protocol will do an auction of governance tokens(NEO) to the public and replenish the insurance fund until funding rate > 0.
 - The auction of NEO, there will be a constant positive flow of funds to the insurance fund when the funding rate is positive, since part of the funding rate will go to the insurance fund

 ## Protocol Challenges

- - Outside of general smart contract risk, there exist a few challenge areas for Matrix protocol to scale efficiently.
+ - Outside of general smart contract risk, there exist a few challenge areas for Nibiru protocol to scale efficiently.

 ## Perpetual Market Size
 - Stablecoin market caps require nearly $1B in market cap to be considered successful and to be considered sufficiently liquid for widespread use.